cisagov/LME/docs/markdown/maintenance/certificates.md

 /opt/lme/Chapter\ 3\ Files/certs/wlbclient.key
 /opt/lme/Chapter\ 3\ Files/certs/wlbclient.crt
 ```
-Alternatively these files can be transfered to the Windows Event Collector server separately if desired.
+Alternatively you can transfer these files to the Windows Event Collector server separately if desired.

 ### Installation

-Once the certificates have been generated as required and copied into the correct location, simply run the installer as instructed in [Chapter 3](/docs/markdown/chapter3/chapter3.md), selecting "No" when prompted to generate self-signed certificates.
+Once you have generated the certificates as required and copied them into the correct location, simply run the installer as instructed in [Chapter 3](/docs/markdown/chapter3/chapter3.md), selecting "No" when prompted to generate self-signed certificates.
 The installer should then ensure that the files are in the correct location and proceed as normal, making use of the manually created certificates instead.

 ## Migrating from Self-Signed Certificates